picoos/picoos/readme.txt

 example  programs  that are  shipped  with  pico]OS.
 Assuming your host is a MS Windows  machine and you have  MS Visual Studio 6 or the MinGW GCC package installed,  you  can compile  the  RTOS for  MS Windows.
-Simply  change into the examples  directory  and enter  "make PORT=x86w32".
+Simply  change into the examples/app  directory  and enter  "make PORT=x86w32".
 If you have trouble building  the  examples,  please read  the  readme file  in the  appropriated port  directory  (eg. ports/x86w32/readme.txt).
 You will find the  generated executables in the directory out/x86w32/deb/.